 Another name used to refer to Oldowan culture is “pebble culture”.
-Essentially, the first stone tools were pebbles chipped into bits.
+Essentially, the first stone tools were pebbles broken into smaller pieces.

-The stones may come in different types, and experts classify them into several groups, grouping them by shape and purpose.
-In fact, all of them at the initial stage were used only for cutting up animal carcasses.
-The most famous example of a pebble tool is the chopper, the predecessor of the chopper.
-This is a small boulder, one edge of which was sharpened with a few splinters, while the rest remained smooth so that it could be held with the heel.
-Also, important tools were the small debris obtained in the making of implements.
+The stones may come in different types, and experts classify them into several categories, grouping the early tools by shape and purpose.
+In fact, at the initial stage, all of them were used only for cutting up animal carcasses.
+The most famous example of a pebble tool is the chopper, the predecessor of the hand axe.
+It is a small stone, one edge of which was sharpened by splintering, while the other side remained smooth so that it could be held in the hand.
+Small shards obtained during the making of larger choppers served as important tools as well.
 They can be considered proto-knives or the first knife-like tools.

 In general, the Oldowan culture disappeared about 1 million years ago.
-It was replaced by the Abbeville and Acheulean cultures, in which the tools became more refined.
-Hand-held choppers appeared for finer work with carcasses (cutting tendons, separating meat from the skin, crushing bones, etc.) as well as for digging up plants and cutting branches.
-However, those same choppers have been around for a long time.
+It was replaced by the Abbeville and Acheulean cultures, during which the tools became more refined.
+Hand-held axes appeared for finer work with carcasses (cutting tendons, separating meat from the skin, crushing bones, etc.) as well as for digging up plants and cutting branches.
+However, the earlier choppers have been in use for a long time.
 For example, it is known that they were used in the 19th century by the natives of the island of Tasmania.

 What the Stone Tools Have to “Tell”

-Figuring out the types of the first tools of the first people is not as interesting as trying to understand what they mean.
+Figuring out the types of the first tools of the early people is not as interesting as trying to understand what they mean.
 Why did anthropologists get so excited when they found artificially produced stone fragments in the Olduvai Gorge?
-Why did geologists spend years of research in Olduvai, scrutinizing everything under our feet dozens of meters deep?
+Why did geologists spend years researching the Olduvai, analyzing everything under our feet dozens of meters deep?
 For example, American geologist Richard Hay devoted 12 years to field research in the Olduvai Gorge alone.
-The efforts of scientists were aimed at finding answers to the main questions people have about themselves.
+The efforts of scientists were aimed at finding answers to the main questions we humans have about ourselves.